sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Tool to analyse BIOS DMI data
+Short desc    : Tool to analyse BIOS DMI data
 URL          : https://www.nongnu.org/dmidecode/
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : dmidecode reports information about x86 & ia64 hardware as described in the
+Descript     : dmidecode reports information about x86 & ia64 hardware as described in the
              : system BIOS according to the SMBIOS/DMI standard.
 This information
              : typically includes system manufacturer, model name, serial number,
              : BIOS version, asset tag as well as a lot of other details of varying